 Preparing documents for visually impaired people

-Can your VI patients read your letters?
-This guidance has been produced to help you prepare documents for visually impaired people.
+Can your visually impaired (VI) patients read your letters?
+This guidance has been produced to help you prepare documents for VI people.

 The larger the font the easier it is to read.
 Font size 16 is recommended for large print documents.
 If this is not practical, font size 14 is the best compromise.
 Avoid stylised typefaces, which may look attractive but they can be illegible to the visually impaired.
 Use bold or semi-bold style, not light fonts.
 Avoid blocks of capital letters, underlined or italicised text, as they are all harder to read.
 A couple of words in capitals is fine.
 A separate note can be used to emphasise a section if necessary.